What’s in the box?

 When connecting HDMI or DVI cables to the camera inputs, the PC input, and the display outputs, ensure you use the correct gauge of HDMI/DVI cable.
 For short cable lengths of up to 5m (17 feet), use 28AWG or thicker core.
 For longer lengths, use 24AWG or thicker.
 StarLeaf does not support the use of HDMI or DVI cables of longer than 15m (49 feet) with the Teamline system.

-- Using an Ethernet cable, connect the StarLeaf Controller Only connector on the Teamline system to the PoE network port on the rear of the touchscreen controller.
-The touchscreen controller must connect directly to the Teamline 5250.
-Do not connect the touchscreen controller through a switch.
-The network port on the touchscreen controller is marked with this symbol:
+- Using an Ethernet cable, connect the StarLeaf Controller Only connector on the Teamline system to the PoE network port on the rear of the Touch.
+The Touch must connect directly to the Teamline 5250.
+Do not connect the Touch through a switch.
+The network port on the Touch is marked with this symbol:

 - Using the second Ethernet cable, connect the Network port on the rear of the Teamline system to an Ethernet switch in your network.
 The Ethernet port is a 10/100/1000 Mbit/s auto-sensing port and is set to ‘auto’ by default.